-Geographical Location.
 First, was Jesus referring to a geographical location?
 The answer is no. There are no historical or archaeological findings that have been identified as the “eye of a needle.”
-Some writers have claimed this was a reference to a gate, but there is no evidence for that conclusion other than the author’s imagination.
+Some writers have claimed this was a reference to a gate in Israel, but there is no evidence for that conclusion other than the interpreter’s imagination.

-Parable.
 Jesus was using a parable to make a point.
-At the time of Jesus there were several similar proverbs.
+In Jesus’ day there were several similar proverbs.
 There was a Jewish proverb which says that a man cannot even in his dreams watch an elephant go through the eye of a needle.
-There was also a proverb in the Koran which says, “For those who have denied and scorned Our revelations the gates of heaven shall not be opened; nor shall they enter Paradise until the camel shall pass through the eye of a needle” (Koran 7:39).
-The Talmud also has a statement “A needle’s eye is not too narrow for two friends, nor is the world wide enough for two enemies.”
+There was also a proverb in the Koran which says, “For those who have denied and scorned our revelations the gates of heaven shall not be opened; nor shall they enter Paradise until the camel shall pass through the eye of a needle” (Koran 7:39).
+The Talmud also has a statement, “A needle’s eye is not too narrow for two friends, nor is the world wide enough for two enemies.”
 These proverbs may have been adapted from Jesus’ proverb since both the Koran and the Jewish Talmud were written after Jesus.
 It is also possible they had a different origin.
 In any case the proverbs have the same meaning: impossibility.

 Jesus was not saying that one cannot be rich.
 Nor was He saying that God rejects rich people because they are rich.
-Even Abraham, Job, King David, and King Solomon were very wealthy men.
-Jesus’ point was that when one is wealthy that person may be willing to “serve God” but not completely.
-When it comes to depending on God for the forgiveness of one’s sins, we find it hard to admit we are nothing when we think we have everything.
-The man Jesus was talking to was pursuing God according to his own heart.
+Abraham, Job, King David, and King Solomon were very wealthy men.
+Jesus’ point was that when people are wealthy they may be willing to “serve God” but not completely.
+When it comes to depending on God for the forgiveness of one’s sins, we find it hard to admit we are sinners in need when we think we have everything.
+The man Jesus was talking to was pursuing God according to his own efforts.

 It is not enough to want to please God.
-The true test of being God’s children is a willingness to give up everything if asked to do so.
-This is hard when one feels he has most everything.
+The true test of being God’s child is a humble attitude that is so repentant over one’s sins that the person is willing to give up everything if God asks them to do so.
+This is hard when one feels he has everything he needs.
 It is as difficult as a camel trying to go through the eye of a needle.
 Neither can a rich man enter heaven who wants to get there on his own power.
-After he dies and realizes that he needs God, he is too late.
+After he dies and realizes that he needs God, it is too late.